vladhlinskiy/cloud-vision/README.md

-# cloud-vision
+# Cloud Vision Plugins
-A collection of GCP Cloud Vision plugins
+A collection of Google Cloud Vision plugins